coughls/Git-training/git-practical.md

 ```
 git push -u origin master
 ```

+## Create a branch, make changes, push changes and merge branch

 8. Go to your repository in github, refresh the page and you should see your changes there